 - Only the personal alcohol licence holder or his/her nominated representative over the age of 18 years will be able to sell alcohol during a Farmers’ Market.

-- Producers selling alcohol at a Farmers’ Market must adhere to a “Challenge 25” policy.
+- Producers selling alcohol at a Farmers’ Market must adhere to a “Challenge 25” policy, as explained in the accompanying trading standards information.